shaychavoshian/IndigenousSafeSteps/README.md

 **🤝 Acknowledgement**
 The funding of this project is from the Digital Research Alliance of Canada | Alliance de recherche numérique du Canada  EDIA Champion Award.

+Which pat can be shared
+Why share why not